amberfarmer399/follow-along/README.md

 ### Milestone 6: Achievements

 In Milestone 6, we added the functionality to upload a file during the sign-up process.
 This feature allows users to attach documents or images, enhancing the sign-up experience and making the application more versatile.
 The implementation included integrating file upload functionality into the backend, ensuring secure handling and storage of uploaded files.
 This milestone marks a significant step in improving user interactivity and expanding the application's capabilities.

+### Milestone 7: Login Authentication 📝

+In this milestone, we implement the login functionality by creating an authentication endpoint.
+The system accepts user credentials (email/username and password), retrieves the corresponding user from the database, and validates the password using bcrypt.
+The entered password is hashed and compared with the stored hash to ensure secure authentication.
+If the credentials match, access is granted; otherwise, an error is returned.
+This step enhances security by preventing unauthorized access and ensuring user data protection.

+### Milestone 8: Product Card Component 📝

+In this milestone, we create a reusable card component to display product details efficiently.
+The card component is designed to accept dynamic props such as name, image, and price, ensuring flexibility and reusability across the application.
+To showcase multiple products, we use array mapping to render a card for each item dynamically.
+Additionally, the homepage layout is structured using a grid or flexbox to maintain a clean and organized appearance, enhancing the user experience.